Triple-negative breast cancer: Risk factors

 The overall proportion of TNBC is very similar in all age groups.
 Younger women have a higher rate of basal or BRCA related TNBC, while older women have a higher proportion of apocrine, normal-like and rare subtypes including neuroendocrine TNBC.

 A study in the US has shown that, among younger women, African American and Hispanic women have a higher risk of TNBC, with African Americans facing worse prognosis when diagnosed later than other ethnic groups.

 One known risk factor for triple-negative breast cancer is germline mutations.
 These are alterations within the heritable lineage that is being passed down to the offspring.
 Due to their high disposition for cancers of the breast, ovaries, pancreas, and prostate, the BRCA1 and BRCA2 genes were identified as high risk for triple-negative.
 Changes or mutations in 19p13.1 and MDM4 loci have also been associated with triple-negative breast cancer, but not other forms of breast cancer.
 Thus, triple-negative tumors may be distinguished from other breast cancer subtypes by a unique pattern of common and rare germline alterations.

-In 2009, a case-control study of 187 triple-negative breast cancer patients described a 2.5 increased risk for triple-negative breast cancer in women who used oral contraceptives (OCs) for more than one year, compared to women who used OCs for less than one year or never.
-The increased risk for triple-negative breast cancer was 4.2 among women 40 years of age or younger who used OCs for more than one year, while there was no increased risk for women between the ages of 41 and 45.
+In 2009, a case-control study of 187 triple-negative breast cancer patients described a 2.5-fold higher risk for triple-negative breast cancer in women who used oral contraceptives (OCs) for more than one year, compared to women who used OCs for less than one year or never.
+This risk was more pronounced among women aged 40 years old or younger where the relative risk for triple-negative breast cancer rose to 4.2 who used OCs for more than one year, while there was no increased risk for women between the ages of 41 and 45.
 Also, as duration of OC use increased, triple-negative breast cancer risk increased.